DN2048/NutriumLunchDecider/README.md

 Nutrium Interview Technical Challenge!

-To install just copy the APK to your device and install it!
+To install just copy the APK located at /app/release to your device and install it!
 Once opened it's very simple.
 Just give the app permission to get your location and make sure you have access to the Internet.
 The list will be populated with the restaurants nearby.
 Touch them to open them in Google Maps.
 A Longpress will add them to your favourites so you don't need Internet to revisit them.